Thinking about studying in the United States? Here’s a list of what you need to do—and when you need to do it!

 These last few months go by fast, so enjoy them!
 Along the way, prepare for the adventure you’re about to embark upon, including completing the student visa process.

-- Apply for your student visa by submitting the I-20 document provided by your university, as well as any supporting documents requested by the consular officer.
-Submit the I-20 no earlier than 90 days before you plan to enroll.
+- Apply for your student visa by submitting the I-20 document provided by your university as well as any supporting documents requested by the consular officer.
+(Student visas can be issued up to 120 days before you plan to enroll.)

 - You may need to prepare a litany of school-related enrollment documents around this time as well.
 These documents vary by school but may include any of the following: letter of sponsorship, passport photocopy, housing application, health records, final transcript, and proof of graduation.
 Remember, international admission counselors are there to help you and answer any questions you might have.

-- Book your travel to the States, and get ready for a life-changing journey!
+- Once you're approved, book your travel to the States and get ready for a life-changing journey!